 - Even if you create a single member LLC, you should have an EIN for conducting business with others.
 It is more secure than using a social security number.

 - You need an EIN to open a bank account, hire employees, or engage in wholesale operations.

 If you need help with your Arizona domestic LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.